 For example, some monoclonal antibodies, like Yervoy, are considered both targeted therapy and immunotherapy.
 They both block growth signals and flag cancer cells for immune attack.
 This overlap can be confusing, but it means that certain treatments work in more than one powerful way to fight mesothelioma.

-Recent research shows multimodal therapy is important for treating malignant pleural mesothelioma.
-A May 2025 meta-analysis found combining surgery with other treatments can provide benefits.
-The study highlights that combining surgery with targeted therapies helps doctors better manage the disease and tailor treatment to each patient.
+Recent research highlights the important role multimodal approaches play in improving outcomes.
+A May 2025 meta-analysis found combining surgery with other treatments helps doctors better manage the disease and tailor treatment to each patient.

 Your care team may recommend a multimodal approach based on your health, tumor type, stage and treatment preferences.
 This strategy gives doctors flexibility to adjust your plan as needed and aims to improve both survival and quality of life.